arrow

 What is the University of Leicester’s reputation?

-The astronaut Tim Peake opened Leicester’s £100 million Space Park research, innovation and industry hub in 2022, which has a rooftop observatory.
-The university has a longstanding commitment to space research and Space Park Leicester is forecast to contribute £750 million to Britain’s space sector over the next decade, creating 2,500 jobs in the East Midlands.
+Leicester has a longstanding commitment to space research and Space Park Leicester is forecast to contribute £750 million to Britain’s space sector over the next decade, creating 2,500 jobs in the East Midlands.

-Soaring rates of student satisfaction are now added to Leicester’s credentials: in our analysis of the National Student Survey, Leicester ranks 11th for student satisfaction with the wider undergraduate experience (up 51 places year-on-year) and 54th for their feelings about teaching quality (up 40 places).
-These are encouraging signs for the success of Leicester’s campus master plan.
-So too is Leicester’s gold rating in the latest Teaching Excellence Framework (TEF 2023).
+Soaring rates of student satisfaction are added to Leicester’s credentials: in our analysis of the National Student Survey, Leicester ranks 9th for student satisfaction with the wider undergraduate experience (up two places this year, and 53 places across the past two years) and 41= for their feelings about teaching quality (up 13 places, year-on-year).

 What are the University of Leicester’s entry requirements — and my chances of getting in?